Nozipho1/Nozipho_Ntsebeza_Resume_Website/README.md

 # Nozipho_Ntsebeza_Resume
-personal website

-An example of a website I built using HTML and CSS
+An example of a basic personal Resume/CV website built using HTML and CSS.